zooniverse/front-end-monorepo/README.md

 More information is available in [ADR 12](docs/arch/adr-12.md) and [ADR 17](docs/arch/adr-17.md)

-You can test the production image builds using the `docker-compose-prod.yml` files in each pacakge.

 ### Environment variables

 - `PANOPTES_ENV`: sets which Panoptes API endpoint to use.